ionStici/frontend/react-components-draft.md

 );
 ```

 In the body of the component class we have a `render` method which usually returns a JSX expression.
+Use parentheses for multiline JSX expressions.

+The component class acts as regular JS classes, so you can use the `this` keyword, conditionals, event listeners, everything generally.

+In React, event handlers are defined as methods of the component class.

 JSX elements can be either HTML-like or component instances.